logo

 Introduction: Crash Course U.S. Government and Politics

-5.6M views • over 9 years ago
+5.6M views • almost 10 years ago

 In which Craig Benzine introduces a brand new Crash Course about U.S. Government and Politics!
 This course will provide you with an overview of how the government of the United States is supposed to function, and we'll get into how it actually does function.
 The two aren't always the same thing.
 We'll be learning about the branches of government, politics, elections, political parties, pizza parties, and much, much more!
 Produced in collaboration with PBS Digital Studios: http://youtube.com/pbsdigitalstudios Support is provided by Voqal: http://www.voqal.org Chapters: Introduction: Craig asks the big questions 00:00 What are government & politics and why do we study them?
 1:58 How to participate in the U.S. political process 3:28 Crash Course Government & Politics will cover...
 4:54 Credits 6:17 Crash Course is on Patreon!
 You can support us directly by signing up at http://www.patreon.com/crashcourse Want to find Crash Course elsewhere on the internet?
 Facebook - http://www.facebook.com/YouTubeCrashCourse Twitter - http://www.twitter.com/TheCrashCourse Instagram - https://www.instagram.com/thecrashcourse/ CC Kids: http://www.youtube.com/crashcoursekids